marcelklehr/toposort/README.md

 // -- you could also put on your jacket after having tied your shoes...)
 ```

+### Sorting dependencies
-It is often more convenient to specify *dependencies* instead of "sequences".
+It is usually more convenient to specify *dependencies* instead of "sequences".
 ```js
 // Edges represent dependencies. var graph = [